Barracuda10/GTANoRandoms/README.md

 Usage is included inside program manual.

+Cautions:

-If you turn matchmaking back on it will immidiately have randoms join sometimes.
+If turn matchmaking back on it will immidiately have randoms join sometimes.
 Therefore it's better to never turn it back on until leave this session.

-If there is already more than 1 people in session and after that turn off Matchmaking.
+If there is already more than 1 people in session and then turned off Matchmaking.
 It will still cause randoms join.
 So the best way to do is turn it off when only 1 person inside session.